What is the Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP)?

 Jessica Hassan – Jessica.hassan@northerntrust.hscni.net

-Who is responsible for running the project?
+Who was responsible for running the project?

 The Research team are the individuals who secured money from National Institute of Health Care Research (NIHR) to run the Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP).
-The team includes academics with experience of running projects like this one, a service user with lived experience, and service providers with a long history of working with service users with lived experience.
+The team included academics with experience of running projects like this one, a service user with lived experience, and service providers with a long history of working with service users with lived experience.

 If you would like to learn more about the individuals on these groups/teams please visit the Meet the team members section.